georgewoofbates/hyperdeck-controller/README.md

 # Hyperdeck Controller

 Hyperdeck Controller is a simple Node based local controller for using the Blackmagic Hyperdeck Mini as a playout solution for broadcast.
 It enables users to select clips, control playback and get duration countdowns.
-It's based on NodeJS andExpressJS with a Bootstrap front end.
+It's based on NodeJS and ExpressJS with a Bootstrap front end.

 ## Installation